Code-Institute-Submissions/milestone-project-03/milestone-project-2-readme.md

 - **Album artwork** will also appear beneath the audio player when a song title is clicked.
 Album artwork will only be visible on a desktop and tablet sized screen but not on a mobile.
 - The audio player will always be **sticky** so when the user scrolls down the page it will always remain visible.
 - At any stage after a search has been performed, the user can type a new name into the input box, press the search button and this will **reset** any previous search results.
 The column headers will remain.
+- An **error message** will appear if the user has made a spelling mistake or the API can't return any results that match exactly what the user has searched for

 ### Features to implement in the future
 - Feature to view music videos using data from another API